eee-Andrew/WebPage_Future_is_Robotics/README.md

 - **Access forbidden / blank page** – confirm the project folder is inside the XAMPP `htdocs` directory (or `/var/www/html` on Linux) and that file permissions allow Apache to read the files.
 - **Database connection failed** – confirm the MySQL service is running (green indicator inside XAMPP), the credentials in `config.php` match your MySQL setup, and that the `roboforge` database/tables were created from `database.sql`.
 - **"MySQL server has gone away"** – this indicates the database service dropped the connection (often after it has been idle).
 Start MySQL before loading the site and refresh the page—the application will automatically re-establish the connection using the retry logic in `db.php` when the service comes back online.
+- **Adyen drop-in shows “Payment unavailable”** – supply the Adyen environment variables above and reload the cart page.
+For live traffic, double-check that the merchant account is enabled for 3DS2 and that webhooks are configured with the HMAC key listed in `ADYEN_HMAC_KEY`.
+- **Webhook not updating order status** – confirm Adyen is posting to `/webhooks/adyen.php`, the HMAC key matches, and your server returns `[accepted]`.
+The webhook handler writes every payload into `webhook_events` (including unprocessed ones) so you can inspect failures in MySQL.

 ## Security Notice

 User login, saved items, and cart data rely on PHP sessions and server-side validation, but the admin tools remain unprotected.
 Keep the project on a trusted local machine or add authentication, CSRF protection, and TLS before deploying anywhere beyond a private lab environment.

+### Payment security & compliance

+- Card information never reaches the server—Adyen’s Web Components render the card fields inside iframes, encrypt data in the browser, and exchange it directly with Adyen’s Checkout API.
+- Checkout requests always include `allow3DS2=true` and expect 3-D Secure challenges to satisfy PSD2 Strong Customer Authentication requirements for EU cards.
+- The database stores only Adyen references (merchant reference, PSP reference, result codes, token IDs, brand/last4) plus shipping/contact details required for fulfilment.
+No PAN, CVV, or sensitive authentication data is persisted.
+- Webhooks are validated with Adyen’s HMAC signature, recorded in the `webhook_events` table, and drive the authoritative payment state while also notifying `PAYMENTS_NOTIFICATION_EMAIL` about authorisations, refusals, refunds, and chargebacks.